 important to your admissions outcomes if your high

-school is one of the many that no longer name
+school is one of the many that no longer provide

 "Community service should clearly come from the heart